gnip/gnip-fas-ruby/README.md

 **Specifying Search Start and End Times**

-If no "start" and "end" parameters are specified, the Full-Archive Search API defaults to the most recent 30-day.
+If no "start" and "end" parameters are specified, the Full-Archive Search API defaults to the most recent 30 days.
 "Start" time defaults to 30 days ago from now, and "End" time default to "now".
 Start (-s) and end (-e) parameters can be specified in a variety of ways:

 * Standard PowerTrack format, YYYYMMDDHHmm (UTC)
    * -s 201311070700 -e 201311080700 --> Search 2013-11-07 MST.